Each intent parameter has a type, called the entity type, which dictates exactly how data from an end-user expression is extracted.

-When editing an entity type from the Dialogflow console, each row of the display is an entity entry.
-When using the API, the term entity entry refers to an
+When editing an entity type from the Dialogflow Console, each row of the display is an entity entry.
+When using the API, the term entity entry refers to the

 EntityEntrywould be a better name than

-Entityfor this object, but we need to maintain backwards compatibility when improving the API.
+Entityfor this type, but we need to maintain backwards compatibility when improving the API.